thomasgoldstein/zabuyaki/res/tiled/README.md

 Use menu **Map / Map Properties** to see the **Background color** map property.
 Expand the property and edit R G B and Alpha(transparency) entries.

-## Define enemy batches ##
-Go to the layers tab.
-Create **Group layer**.
-Rename it to "batch".
-Now add **Object layers** as batches into the **Group layer** "batch".

-Every batch should be named.
-You can alter its Color property to colour its units on the Tiled screen.
-Give simple names to your batches, such as 1 2 3 4 etc.

-Custom properties for each batch **Object layer**:
-* delay <- delay before all its enemy appearance in seconds (float numbers are fine, too).
-This property is optional.
-* music <- start playing a new BGM by alias.
-All the music aliases are defined in 'preload_bgm.lua'.
-This property is optional.

-The left and the right sides of the batch are used as the horizontal positions the players stoppers.

 ## Define the batch area width ##
 Add a rectangle object to set the batch area.
 You should set its type to "batch".
 > Hint: The height of the batch shape is ignored.